Principles play a critical role in the development of any theory. Including economic theory.

 Value lies at the core of many economic theories.
-In spite of the disagreement about the source and measure of value, all economists agree that value does exist.
-Because it plays such a critical role in the development of economic theories, I will discuss the theory of value in more detail in other sections of this blog.
+Despite the disagreement about the source and measure of value, all economists agree that value does exist.
+Because it plays a critical role in developing economic theories, I will discuss the theory of value in more detail in other sections of this blog.

 Ludwig von Mises usually gets credit for introducing the “action axiom” to economic thinking.
-He recognized that all economic activity begins with the action of individuals.
+He recognized that all economic activity begins with the actions of individuals.

-Accurate discussions of market transactions require the use of an external reference: “exchange.”
+Accurate discussions of market transactions require using an external reference: “exchange.”
 A consciousness of the principle of exchange reminds people that all market transactions, as observed by third parties, involve two parties.

 When discussing internal references, such as buying and selling, we must always ask about the influence and impact on the other party.

-The combinations and interrelationship of exchanges created the related principle of “markets.”
-Most economic theory involved markets.
+The combinations and interrelationships of exchanges created the related principle of “markets.”
+Most economic theories involve markets.

 I include money as a principle because its existence and use remains beyond a doubt.
 That existence provides the basis for chains of reasoning.
 Much reasoning regarding money remains flawed because of misunderstanding the definition of money and the source and measure of its value.